Colimits in 2-dimensional slices: Change of base between lax slices

 \begin{prop} Let $\L$ be a small $2$-category and let $\tau\:\E\to \B$ be a split Grothendieck opfibration in $\m{\L\op}{\CAT}$.
 Then the $\F$-functor

-\pteor{which is such by \prox\ref{proptaustextendstoatwofunctor}} preserves all the universal oplax normal $2$-cocones for an $\F$-diagram which have tight components, where normal is with respect to the Grothendieck construction. \end{prop} \begin{proof} Consider a marking $W\:\A\op\to \CAT$ with $\A$ a small $2$-category and an $\F$-diagram $H\:\Groth{W}\to\laxslice{\m{\L\op}{\CAT}}{\B}$ (that is, a $2$-functor that sends every morphism of the kind $(f,\id{})$ to a triangle filled with an identity).
+\pteor{which is such by \prox\ref{proptaustextendstoatwofunctor}} preserves all the universal cartesian-marked oplax $2$-cocones for an $\F$-diagram which have tight components. \end{prop} \begin{proof} Consider a marking $W\:\A\op\to \CAT$ with $\A$ a small $2$-category and an $\F$-diagram $H\:\Groth{W}\to\laxslice{\m{\L\op}{\CAT}}{\B}$ (that is, a $2$-functor that sends every morphism of type $(f,\id{})$ to a triangle filled with an identity).
 Let then